 Why Stomach Acid Is Good For You

-Hydrochloric acid is an often overlooked factor in digestive care and contributes to deficiencies.
-HCL has many purposes, but one of the most important is to help breakdown and absorb nutrients in food.
+Hydrochloric (HCL) acid is an often overlooked factor in digestive care and contributes to deficiencies.
+HCL has many purposes, but one of the most important is to help break down and absorb nutrients in food.
 In addition to HCL being necessary for protein breakdown, many vitamins and minerals are dependent on HCL to be absorbed, such as:

 Stomach acid naturally decreases with age, but these lifestyle choices can also decrease stomach acid more rapidly:

-- Drugs, medication, and antacids all have the ability over time to reduce HCL and also the beneficial flora that supports the health of our digestive system.
+- Drugs, medication, and antacids: All of these have the ability to reduce HCL over time and also the beneficial flora that supports the health of our digestive system.

-- Drinking too much of a beverage while eating.
-It’s easy to dilute your stomach acid if you drink too much with a meal, including water.
-Limit your amount of fluids with meals to no more than eight ounces.
+- Drinking too much beverage while eating: It’s easy to dilute your stomach acid if you drink too much with a meal, including water.
+Limit your amount of fluids with meals to no more than 8 ounces.
 Avoid beverages such as sodas and juices, which can impair overall digestion.
 Bone broth, on the other hand, can be very supportive when consumed with a meal.
-If you don’t want to make bone broth, you can purchase it here.

 The most common symptoms of low HCL includes the following, especially after a meal with protein: